Definition of Date of Record Dividends

 Let us understand the concept of the record date with the help of an example.

-Suppose the company has decided that the stockholders appearing in company records on30th June shall be considered for the payment dividends on 20th July.
+Suppose the company has decided that the stockholders appearing in company records on 30th June shall be considered for the payment of dividends on 20th July.
 In this case, 30th June is the record date.
 Now consider that per the stock exchange rules, the ex-dividend date is 28th June.
 Mr. Jackson sells his stocks on 29th June.
 Will he be eligible for dividends?

-As we have discussed, a person needs to hold stocks before the ex-dividend date to be eligible for dividends.
+As we have discussed, a person must hold stocks before the ex-dividend date to be eligible for dividends.
 Since Mr. Jackson sold on 29th June i.e., after the ex-dividend date, he remains eligible for dividends.
-Therefore, he will show as an eligible stockholder in the company’s records on the record date.
+Therefore, he will be an eligible stockholder in the company’s records on the record date.

 Importance of Date of Record Dividends

-The date of record of dividends is very important for companies to determine the list of stockholders to whom the dividends shall be paid.
+The date of record of dividends is very important for companies to determine the stockholders to whom the dividends shall be paid.
 This is because only those stockholders who paid dividends appear on the record date in the company’s records.
-However, the names of those stockholders who were stockholders one day before the ex-dividend day are taken on record in the list.
-Any stock transfers on and after the ex-dividend date are ignored for record taking.
-Based on records appearing on the record date, the dividend list is finalized, and payments are made at the decided future date.
+The list records the names of stockholders who held stocks one day before the ex-dividend day.
+The list ignores any stock transfers occurring on or after the ex-dividend date for record keeping.
+Upon finalizing the dividend list based on records on the record date, payments are made on the predetermined future date.
 The dividend payment advice is based on the finalized list as of the record date.

 Conclusion